levist7/Civil-Work-Bidding-And-Investment-Helper/README.md

 > A building permit is an official approval document issued by a government agency that allows a construction or a renovation project on a property.
 More information can be found on this [website](https://www.thespruce.com/what-is-a-building-permit-1398344).
 Each city or county has its own building office to perform multiple functions such as issuing permits, inspecting buildings for safety measures, changing rules to meet the needs of a growing population, etc. For the City of San Francisco, building permits are handled by [SF DBI](www.sfdbi.org/).
 The dataset includes details on application/permit ID, job location, the current status of the applications and some other details.
 Data is uploaded weekly by DBI.

 2 - [Building Footprints in San Francisco](https://data.sfgov.org/Housing-and-Buildings/Building-Footprints-File-Geodatabase-Format-/asx6-3trm)

+## ML Models

+Machine learning model performances from the last experiment are summarized below:

+* **Random Forest Regressor	| RMSLE= 0.161**
+* LGBM Regressor		| RMSLE= 0.182
+* XGBoost Regressor		| RMSLE= 0.158
+* GradientBoosting Regressor	| RMSLE= 0.164
+* KernelRidge			| RMSLE= 0.196
+* ElasticNet			| RMSLE= 0.228
+* Lasso 			| RMSLE= 0.229
+* LinearRegression 		| RMSLE= 0.229

+Please note that the results show the root mean squared log error with cross-validation and K=4-fold attributions.
+In this project, Random Forest Regressor was taken into consideration to deploy together with the app.

+More details can be found under 'tracking' folder.

 ## Getting started